Production function estimation using subjective expectations data: Introduction

-Despite their differences, proxy methods such as OP, LP and ACF all rely on the existence of a strictly monotonic relationship between a firm’s (conditional) input demand and productivity -- an assumption justified with recourse to models of firms’ decisions that yield optimal policies satisfying monotonicity.
-The performance of these estimation methods is therefore threatened by any unobserved factor that violates the required relationship between productivity and the input used to generate its proxy, such as input adjustment costs or prices that vary across firms and optimization errors, and may suffer if relevant variables (e.g. factor prices) are omitted or unavailable.\footnote{\citet{gandhi_identification_2020} by contrast, explicitly require firms’ flexible input demands to be optimal and is therefore compromised by any factor causing deviations from optimality.}
+Despite their differences, proxy methods such as OP, LP and ACF all rely on the existence of a strictly monotonic relationship between a firm’s (conditional) input demand and productivity -- an assumption usually justified with recourse to models of firms’ decisions that yield optimal policies satisfying monotonicity.
+The performance of these estimation methods is therefore threatened by any unobserved factor that violates the required relationship between productivity and the input used to generate its proxy.
+This includes input adjustment costs, prices that vary across firms and optimization errors.\footnote{\citet{gandhi_identification_2020}, by contrast, explicitly requires firms’ flexible input demands to be optimal and is therefore compromised by any factor causing deviations from optimality.}

 Our paper contributes to the literature on production function estimation by showing how data on a firm's perception of its future output and inputs can be used to recover consistent production function parameter estimates while relaxing assumptions on firms’ input demand policies.
 We leverage recent surveys that collect detailed information on firms' perceived \emph{probabilistic distribution} of output (e.g.,revenues) and inputs (e.g., employment) in the future.
 The intuition underpinning our approach is that a firm's expectations regarding future output and inputs contain information about its expected future productivity which, in turn, contains information about current productivity.
 Unlike dynamic panel estimators, which require parametric specification of the productivity process, we require the relatively common assumption that persistent productivity follows a first-order Markov process -- an assumption imposed by OP, LP, ACF and GNR.